TELEHEALTH

 You must complete a Teletherapy Emergency Plan so I can reach supports if needed in the event of a crisis.

-We’ll discuss risks and when in-person care might be more appropriate.
+We will discuss risks and when in-person care might be more appropriate.

 Technology Issues